 b) Accompanying each payment of wages shall be a retainable statement identifying both the Employer and the employee, showing the pay period, total hours marked “regular” and “overtime”, the hourly rate or rates where the employee performs work in more than one classification during the pay period, the total earnings, the amount of vacation pay, the amount in lieu of Statutory Holiday Pay, the amount and purpose of each deduction, and the net earnings.

-c) The Employer shall provide all pay cheques and retainable statements to employees in sealed envelopes.
+c) The Employer shall provide all pay cheques and retainable statements to employees in sealed envelopes or in electronic format.

-11.2 a) In the case of lay off, all employees shall be paid up to date on the job site where practical; otherwise, cheques and E.I.
-Record of Employment Certificate shall be forwarded by Priority Post or Courier to his last known address within forty-eight (48) hours of the lay-off.
-Notification to, or attempted notification
+11.2 a) In the case of lay off, termination, or resignation, all employees shall be paid up to date on the job site where practical; otherwise, cheques and E.I.
+Record of Employment Certificate shall be forwarded by Priority Post or Courier to their last known address within one pay period of the lay-off, termination or resignation.

-of lay off, to an employee on a Saturday, Sunday or Holiday shall not be considered proper notice unless the employee is working on such days.

 b) Lay off Procedure